It is critical to know how long your patients stay with you for forecasting revenue. We will refer to this metric as your Patient Recall Time.

 Note: A PERT estimate is preferable over a three-point estimate because it approximates a Pareto distribution for the appointment spans of your patient population.

 With Excel: Normal distribution of max patient recall time

 The following steps will help you modify your spreadsheet to calculate patient recall time.
-Contact us at meddkit if you would like a template version of this spreadsheet.
+Contact meddkit if you would like assistance with Excel for these calculations.

 First, export all available encounter data into a flat file like a CSV.
 If that takes too long, try exporting at least three years from December 31 of last year.

 Make sure that it includes the encounter identifier and date.
 Also include the patient name or, preferably, a unique patient identifier like MRN.